Genesis 1:6–23

 Each of these three objects shares something of this mixture of simplicity and grandeur.
 The relatively unadorned materials (bronze, boxwood, stone) somehow prompt a sense of awe at the sheer existence of created matter: as Teilhard de Chardin puts it, we notice something which ‘shines’ at the heart of all matter (Teilhard de Chardin 1978: 17).
 Two of these objects reach way back in time: to bronze age humanity (Nebra Sky Disc) and to the earth’s deep geological past (Fossil Necklace).
 Even the comparatively recent material (Boxwood Peapod) is a wonder in terms of its facture: impossibly small and intricate, it echoes the compound intricacy of creation, swarming with story, pregnant with possibility.

 Even here at the beginning, creation is already meaningful.
 It contains the seeds of the story, seeds that will bear fruit.
-Whereas today’s secular humanism sees the universe becoming meaningful and interesting only with the flourishing of human life, Genesis 1 describes a universe that in its first days is good already, even if it also points toward a consummation.
+Whereas today’s secular humanism sees the universe becoming meaningful and interesting only with the flourishing of human life, Genesis 1 describes a universe that in its first days is good already, even if it also points towards a consummation.
 The lights in the firmament (Genesis 1:14) are already purposeful: they are for something, carrying information, ‘for signs and for seasons, for days and for years’.
 Our three objects, too, are informative artefacts, meant to be used: to be carried around, worn, and read.
 The story of creation is itself a story with a use: carried around and metaphorically ‘worn’, it has the potential to change our whole relationship to the world.

 Part of creation involves the establishing of order: other biblical texts emphasize this even more strongly, with God enclosing the waters behind the firmament’s bounds, establishing limits (e.g. Job 38:11; Proverbs 8:29).
 Our three artworks echo this desire for an orderly universe: the Fossil Necklace project is taxonomical, bringing chronological order to what was once a jumble of sediments and deposits, while the Sky Disc’s method is cartographical, reading off angles and arcs.
 The Fossil Necklace and the Boxwood Peapod, like the Genesis text itself, divide their complex stories into little roundels of meaning, each one a miniature episode of significance.
 And all three assume that there is a logic underlying creation (a ‘logos’, as John’s Gospel puts it) which can be discerned and investigated.
 Throughout human history, people have shared this sense, that this is a world that can be read and interpreted.